About the course

 - Secondary PE.
 Accredited by Birmingham City University.

-- Secondary English, Maths, MFL, Physics, History and Geography.
+- Secondary English, Maths, MFL, Physics, Biology, Chemistry, History, Geography and Art and Design.
 Accredited by The John Taylor SCITT.

 By choosing to train to teach with us, you will receive personalised and supportive programme.
 We are based at Thomas Alleyne's High School, where our team of teaching school staff have significant experience and expertise in teacher training.
 You will be working with leaders in teacher education who are driven to ensure that every child succeeds and who are outstanding teachers.